 The Good.
 For an affordable camera, the Sony a7 III is jam-packed with features you'll find in the more expensive bodies.
-It's got the autofocus power to keep up with many action shots and the very wide ISO range of the $4k Sony a9.
+It's got the autofocusing power to keep up with many action shots and the wide ISO range of the $4k Sony a9.
 It's got the design, full-frame sensor, Bionz X image processor, video features and image stabilization of the $3k Sony a7r III.
 But most importantly, it's got talents of its own.
-Its Eye AF has such unbelievable tracking it's able to detect your subject's eye even when he or she is not completely facing the camera.
+Its Real-Time Eye AF has such unbelievable tracking it's able to detect your subject's eye even when he or she is not fully facing the camera.
+It offers Animal Eye AF and Interval Shooting Functionality.
 It also has excellent noise handling and a pleasantly surprising long battery life.
 All of that for only $2k seems too good to be true.
-Of course, it does have its limitations, which we will talk about below in the bad section, but in many ways, it is a dream package.
+Of course, it does have its limitations, which we will talk about below, but in many ways, it is a dream package.

 The Bad.
-While the bad stuff we're about to mention aren't not necessarily bad, there are some of the things about this camera that make us hesitate and consider the more expensive options.
-Let's just call them limitations.
+While the bad stuff we're about to mention aren't not necessarily bad, a few things about this camera make us hesitate and consider the more expensive options.
+Let's call them limitations.
 Granted, we consider ourselves experienced shooters, and these won't matter as much to a beginner or even a hobbyist.
 The 24.2-megapixel resolution might be a deal-breaker to pros.
-As is its color rendering, which tends to lean on the yellow side, and its dynamic range, which isn't as impressive as the a7r III's.
+As is, its color rendering, which tends to lean on the yellow side, and its dynamic range, which isn't as impressive as the a7r III's.

 The Bottom Line.
-The Sony a7 III may not quite be in the pro league, but it's certainly got some pretty badass, pro-level features that are a treat to any entry to enthusiast photographer, and practical for experienced shooters to have.
-It has its limitations, yes, and there are some shooting situations that it might not be the best body for, but with the right glass and the right talent behind it, it can be a powerful tool for shooting portraits, landscapes, events, travel and even some action shots.
+The Sony a7 III may not quite be pro league, but it certainly boasts some pretty badass, pro-level features that are a treat to any entry to enthusiast photographer, and practical for experienced shooters to have.
+It has its limitations, yes, and there are some shooting situations that it might not be the best body for, but with the right glass and the right talent behind it, it can be a powerful tool for shooting portraits, landscapes, events, travel, and even some action shots.

 Pick This Up If... you're an enthusiast looking to invest in a camera with many pro-level features, an experienced hobbyist looking to upgrade to a full-frame, or a semi-pro who doesn't have a big budget.
 If you are a beginner photographer and don't mind shelling out a few thousand bucks (camera + lenses), this is also a great choice.